Men's 400 metres world record progression

-The progression of world records in the men's 400-metre race in athletics.

 The first world record in the 400 m for men (athletics) was recognized by the International Amateur Athletics Federation, now known as World Athletics, in 1912.
 The IAAF ratified Charles Reidpath's 48.2 s performance set at that year's Stockholm Olympics as a world record, but it also recognized the superior mark over 440 yd run by Maxie Long in 1900 as a world record.

 Up to and including 2021, World Athletics has ratified 24 outdoor world records in the event.

 The following tables show the world record progression in the men's 400 metres, as ratified by World Athletics.

 Indoor

 Indoor records are run on a shorter 200 metres track. "y" indicates marks were set over the 440 yards imperial distance, and an asterisk indicates a record was repeated.
 All records since Schönlebe's 45.41 in 1986 were ratified by the IAAF.